 Child Support (Registration and Collection) Act 1988 refer to sections 28A and 39A

-Where an individual opts to change from CSA collect to private collect, they can elect to collect any arrears of child support owing to them.
-This has the effect of discharging CSA from the responsibility for collecting the arrears.
+Where an individual opts to change from Child Support collect to private collect, they can elect to collect any arrears of child support owing to them.
+This has the effect of discharging Child Support from the responsibility for collecting the arrears.
 Instead the individual is responsible for collecting the arrears, either under a private arrangement or through the court.
-Discharging arrears from CSA collection does not mean entitlement to the arrears is being waived.
+Electing to end the collection of arrears from Child Support collection does not mean entitlement to the arrears is being waived.

-Where an individual discharges CSA from the responsibility for collecting arrears, CSA will notify FAO of the date that CSA collect no longer applies.
-For the subsequent period of private collect, the deemed amount would include the arrears for the purpose of the maintenance income test, regardless of whether the individual:
+Where an individual discharges Child Support from the responsibility for collecting arrears, Child Support will notify Centrelink of the date that Child Support collect no longer applies.
+For the subsequent period of private collect, the deemed amount would include the arrears for the purpose of the MIT, regardless of whether the individual: